ooples/pine_script_docs/source/language/Script_structure.rst

   use the latest version.
 - While it is synctactically correct to place the directive anywhere in the script, it is much more useful to readers when placed at the top of the script.

-Notable changes to the language are documented in the :ref:`<PageReleaseNotes>`.
+Notable changes to the current version of Pine are documented in the :ref:`<PageReleaseNotes>`.